 Why you should be excited about Kubernetes 1.12?

 I’m a bit late writing about this release of Kubernetes.
-It’s already their 3rd release of 2018.
+It's already their 3rd release of 2018.
 Looking over the release notes and playing around with the new features is clear that the focus of the last release (making internal improvements) is continued in this release.
-Most notable features for this release are the support for Azure Virtual Machine Scale Sets (VMSS) and my personal favorite kubelet TLS Bootstrap.
+The most notable features of this release are the support for Azure Virtual Machine Scale Sets (VMSS) and my personal favorite kubelet TLS Bootstrap.

 Let's dive in and look at the feature that I am most excited by in this release, TLS Bootstrapping for the kubelet.

 Kubernetes 1.4 introduced the API to request for certificates from a central cluster Certificate Authority (CA).
 This enabled the provisioning of client certificates for the kubelets allowing the kubelet to bootstrap itself into a TLS-secured cluster along with automating the provisioning and distribution of signed certificates.

 There were, however, a couple of challenges.
 When the kubelet ran for the first time, it needed client credentials that had to be provided out of band during cluster startup.
 This made it the operator’s responsibility to provision these credentials.
 This was a pretty involved task to execute manually and veered on the complex side to actually automate.
 This meant that many operators (myself included) deployed a single credential for all kubelets.
 This actually prevented the use and deployment of node lockdown features (Node Authorizer and Node Restriction).